bailey27/cppcryptfs/README.md

 It is strongly recommended that this directory reside on an NTFS filesystem.

 Then you need to choose a (hopefully strong) password and repeat it.
+The dialog box will accept at most 255 characters for the password.

 You can choose to have your file names encryped using AES256-EME (the default), AES256-CBC, or not to encrypt the file names (plain text).